Don McCafferty: College career

 McCafferty played college football for Ohio State University under coach Paul Brown, where he was a key member of the offensive line.
 Due to World War II, he was one of a select group of players to play twice in the annual College All-Star Game held in Chicago.

 McCafferty joined the U.S. Army in 1943, cutting short his college football career.
 While stationed at Fort Bragg in North Carolina, McCafferty played on the station's football team.

 Professional career

-Despite being in the military, McCafferty was drafted by the New York Giants in the 13th round of the 1943 NFL draft.
-MCafferty joined the Giants in 1946 at the conclusion of his military service and was shifted from tackle to wide receiver, then known as an end.
+Despite being in the military, McCafferty was drafted 116th overall by the New York Giants in the 13th round of the 1943 NFL draft.
+He joined the Giants in 1946 at the conclusion of his military service and was shifted from tackle to wide receiver, then known as an end.
 In his one season with the Giants, McCafferty made three receptions for 38 yards and one touchdown.

 McCafferty re-signed with the Giants prior to the 1947 NFL season but was sent to their minor league team, the Jersey City Giants, of the American Football League.
 He played with Jersey City for one year.